 I was told, when I was young, that God predestined every Christian personally, each and every one individually, before the foundation of the earth (See here).
-And although that may sound very appealing, I always thought that this would be highly unlikely.
-And apart from the question whether this would be true or no, it also sounds very overbearing and arrogant.
+And although that may sound very appealing, I always thought that this would be very unlikely.
+And apart from the question whether this is true or no, it also sounds very overbearing and arrogant.
 Can you imagine that God predestined me personally before the foundation of the earth?
-That would be quite presumptious and haughty to think or even claim that.
-I always thought that it would be much more likely that he did not predestine me personally before creation, but instead, that he predestined a heavenly people, as a qualified, non-quantified group.
-What one thinks oneself, nor what theologies say, is important.
-Only what the Bible says about it is, and we should only listen to that and nothing else and check from Scripture if things are as such.
+That would be quite presumptuous and haughty to think or even claim that.
+I always thought that it would be much more likely that he did not predestine me or others personally before creation, but instead, that he predestined a heavenly people, as a qualified, non-quantified group.
+Not what one thinks oneself, or theologists say, is unimportant.
+Only what the Bible says about it is important, and we should only listen to that and nothing else and check from Scripture itself if things are as such.

-One big problem is already that if there is individual predestination, the conclusion is that God, actively or passively, predestined the rest of the people to Hell.
-That does not sound like the nature of God at all, nor is it described in the Bible.
+One big problem is already that if there is individual predestination, the conclusion is that God, actively or passively, predestined the rest of the people to Hell (also before the foundation of the earth).
+That does not sound like the nature of God at all, nor is it described as such in the Bible.
 Not only that, but this can, as a negative side effect, lead to large passiveness and uncertainty of being saved and even preaching the gospel may depend on certain factors and may not have such a clear appeal any more to really try to convert people; it all then namely for a great deal depends on the fact if someone is individually chosen by God or not; whether someone is predestined or not.
 Individual predestination is therefore, in many ways, a real and present danger; a threat to the gospel.

 Predestination as the Bible describes it, is however, first and foremost, not individual, but speaks about a group.
 It talks not about a certain predestined (fixed) number of people, but about a special group of Christians to be His Bride in heaven.
 A predestination of a heavenly group, or a ‘special distinctive kind of breed’ one might say.
 As 1 Peter 2: 9 describes it: ‘But you are A CHOSEN RACE, A royal PRIESTHOOD, A HOLY NATION, A PEOPLE FOR God’s OWN POSSESSION, so that you may proclaim the excellencies of Him who has called you out of darkness into His marvelous light; for you once were NOT A PEOPLE, but now you are THE PEOPLE OF GOD; you had NOT RECEIVED MERCY, but now you have RECEIVED MERCY.”
 (NASB).
-Who will personally attend that group, depends on who will convert and, with that, immediately becomes part of it.
-The conversion process is always partly an act of grace by God, who is working on each and everyone’s heart, but it also has to do with the free will of a person to choose, which includes the possibility to resist God's call.
+Who will personally attend that group, depends on who will convert and, with that, immediately becomes part of it (and with that is chosen; belongs to the chosen group).
+The conversion process is always partly an act of grace by God, who is working on each and everyone’s heart, but it also has to do with the free will of a person to choose, which, by the nature of free will, includes the possibility to also resist God's call.
 God loves everyone and does not want anyone to be lost and that anyone will come to the obedience of the truth.
 The promise is that everyone who believes will be saved, no one excluded.
 When one is saved, and when one has entered through the door, then, when looking back, once inside, there is, so to speak, a sign above the door saying ‘you now belong to the predestined group, which I had already planned before the foundation of the world’.
 On the outside of the door, there is a 'sign' above the door saying: " I am the Door.
 If anyone enters by Me, he will be saved...", appealing to the free choice of the individual.

-Now let’s see what I found in the Bible that confirms the notion that predestination is not about individual/personal predestination, but about predestination as a group.
+Now let’s see what I found in the Bible that confirms the notion that predestination is not in the first place about individual/personal predestination, but about predestination as a group.

 That there is indeed such predestination, can be found in Ephesians 1: 3-6: